 It’s one of my favourite movies of all time (naturally), and in honour of that for literally no reason, it’s time for a new round of book tag.
 This time the Seven Deadly Sins edition!

 *the crowd goes wild*

 Shit, guys.
 Calm down.

 What is the most expensive book you own?
 What is the least expensive book you own?

-I mean, let’s be honest here – I am just not the kind of booknerd who is measuring dollars and cents that has gone towards books.
+I mean, let’s be honest here – I am just not the kind of booknerd who is measuring the dollars and cents that have gone towards books.
 If I did, I might have a stroke.

 I know I’ve never bought a book that was priceless or autographed or some special first edition.
-We’re redoing our basement this year, and I fully intend to put in some built in bookshelves, so maybe once that’s done I’ll start looking at buying a few important to me piece.
-I’m thinking a special edition of Silence of the Lambs, as long as it didn’t cost me an arm and a suit make of skin.
+We’re redoing our basement this year and I fully intend to put in some brand new bookshelves.
+Maybe once that’s done I’ll start looking at buying a few important-to-me piece.
+I’m thinking a special edition of Silence of the Lambs, as long as it doesn’t cost me an arm and a suit make of skin.